 Herniated Disc Personal Injury Cases

-Our injury lawyers handle herniated disc accident cases in Maryland and around the country.
-Below are frequently asked question about herniated disc cases which provides an overview of these spinal injury cases when caused by a car accident or other trauma.
-We also provide at the bottom of this page example MRI reports and operative notes in herniated disc cases..
+We handle herniated disc accident cases in Maryland and around the country.
+Below are commonly asked question about herniated disc cases which provides an overview of these spinal injury cases when caused by a car accident or other trauma.
+We also provide example MRI reports and operative notes in herniated disc cases so you can see the records that are generated in these cases.
+Ultimately, for settlement purposes, we are using fighting more about what the medical records "say" than anything else.

 What is a herniated disc how does a car accident to cause a spinal disc injury?